india-u-19-win-ofc-youth-development-tournament-2019-vanuatu | Goal.com

 You have climbed to the top!
 Well done!@IndianFootball #football #India https://t.co/lTNFUXbNx8

-Following a peach of a run by Ninthoi Meetei, Gurkirat played a role once again, putting the path in another subsitute Maheson Singh to nod home in the 71st minute.
+Following a peach of a run by Ninthoi Meetei, Gurkirat got himself in the thick of action once again, putting the ball in the path of another subsitute Maheson Singh to nod home in the 71st minute.

 In the 83rd minute, Vikram could have soon made it 2-0 after another peice of brilliant work from Ninthoi but the former failed to find the mark from close distance.